Fungal infections

 The pharmacist may offer:

-• nail-softening cream – it's used for 2 weeks to soften the nail, so the infected part can be scraped off
+• nail-softening cream – it's used for 2 weeks to soften the nail so that the infected part can be scraped off

 Visiting a pharmacy does not require an appointment, and the pharmacist will provide free medical advice.

-If you have tried over the counter antifungal nail creams, then the pharmacist may ask you to see a doctor.
+If you have tried over-the-counter antifungal nail creams, the pharmacist may recommend that you see a doctor.

-The nail infection is cured when you see healthy nail growing back at the base.
+The nail infection is cured when you see a healthy nail growing back at the base.

 Authored By